The effects of suicide can be devastating. Many people - friends, family, professionals, colleagues and wider society

 There is no single organisation that can address all the factors that may contribute towards a suicide.

 We commission free mental health training, including suicide awareness training, throughout Derbyshire.
 These courses are available to those who live or work in Derbyshire.

-If you are feeling suicidal, there are people you can talk to:
+If you or someone you know is feeling suicidal there are people you can talk to: